tumagonx/nwjs_docs_old/Building-nw.js.md

     gclient sync

+If you are not interested in the repo history and don't want to wait hours or have a slow/flaky internet connection, you can use the --no-history flag

+    gclient sync --no-history

 ### Notes

 _On OSX you'll see error messages reporting `cycle in .gyp file dependency graph detected`.
 It can be ignored because `gclient` wants to run `gyp_chromium` without a switch we need.
 Please move on to the `Build` section._